lab-midas/TCIA_processing/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/52936169/165639700-164c5778-556f-4492-96ed-fa21a9a51603.png">

 ## Execution time
-running the script can take multiple hours
+Running the script can take multiple hours.

 # TCIA_processing: tcia_nifti_to_mha.py

-Conversion script for conversion of TCIA NIfTI data (created using tcia_dicom_to_nifti.py - see above) to mha files
+Conversion script for conversion of TCIA NIfTI data (created using tcia_dicom_to_nifti.py - see above) to mha files.

 ## Requirements